Ekkusuu/aa-tournament/README.md

     - If the opponent mirrors the player’s previous moves, the player will cooperate.

 2. **Random Strategy Detection**:
-    - If the opponent’s moves appear random (based on the proportion of cooperations), the player will defect.
+    - If the opponent’s moves appear random, the player will defect.

 3. **Grudge Mode**:
     - If the opponent defects 6 times consecutively, and the player cooperated at least twice during that period, the strategy switches to permanent defection (Grudge mode).